Mar12358/math-magicians/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-This is Calculator Project built with React components.
+This is a Calculator Project built with React components.
 First block of module 3 at Microverse.

 ## 🛠 Built With <a name="built-with"></a>